What Makes Kansas City So Special?

 In fact, Kansas City's commitment to its parks and landmarks is well known throughout the country, making it one of the most beautiful cities in America.
 In addition, our city's long list of diversions includes world-class museums, a vibrant arts scene, superb shopping and great jazz clubs.

 We have below-average rents, low cost of living, money and momentum behind future developments and innovative jobs in business, research and technology.

 The true differentiator for Kansas City is its friendly citizens.
 There is the hustle and bustle with any city, but you'll see more smiles, a willingness to help and always plenty of suggestions regarding the best place to enjoy barbecue!

 Geographically Central = Easy Access Everywhere

 Incorporated in 1850, today Kansas City is a thriving cultural and economic metro with more than 2.1 million residents.
 Kansas City is often referred to as "The Heart of America," with a metropolitan area comprised of seven Missouri and four Kansas counties.
 Surrounded by gently rolling terrain, easy access by air, rail, bus and car makes for easy travel anywhere you want to go.
-See what National Geographic has to say about Kansas City.

 The Good Life Means Getting More for Less

 Kansas City's cost of living has consistently been at or below the national average.
 A major component of the overall low cost of living is the affordability of housing in the area, allowing people to get more space for less money.

 Both the geographic and population centers of the United States lie within 250 miles of Kansas City, making the metropolitan area a natural hub for intermodal transportation, warehousing, manufacturing and distribution.
 With a diverse economy, businesses are relocating to or expanding in the Kansas City area can take advantage of a wide range of financial incentives provided by state and local government agencies.
 It's an exciting time to be part of Kansas City's continued growth.